 Today the Jewellery Quarter continues to play an important part in the design, manufacture and retail of jewellery, medals and trophies with many family-run firms continuing to thrive.
 The area is also an increasingly vibrant place to live, work and visit, with plentiful bars and eateries complementing its role as an international centre for jewellery.

-We like to think of ourselves as a community pub and play host to numerous meetups, neighbourhood events and live music in our function room, available for use throughout the day.
+We like to think of ourselves as a community pub and usually play host to numerous meetups, neighbourhood events and live music in our function room, available for use throughout the day.
 Clearly we are limited as to these kinds of activities right now but you can see our events page for more details of the kinds of things that we hope we will be able to get back doing soon.

 We are also host to a weekly ‘click and collect’ farmers market run by Birmingham Slow Food.